Fables (Lobel book)

-Fables is a children's picture book by American author Arnold Lobel.
+Fables is a children's picture book written and illustrated by American author Arnold Lobel.
 Released by Harper & Row in 1980, it was the recipient of the Caldecott Medal for illustration in 1981.

-For each of the twenty fables Lobel's text occupies one page, with his colour illustration on the facing page.
+For each of the twenty fables, Lobel's text occupies one page, with his color illustration on the facing page.
 He gives a moral to each, but while the moral is genuine, the tone of the fables is cheerful and playful rather than moralistic.
 For instance, in the first fable a bed-loving crocodile admires the orderly pattern of flowers on his bedroom wallpaper.
 When confronted with the riot of flowers in Mrs. Crocodile's garden he retreats to his bed in distress, where he is comforted by the neat floral rows of the wallpaper.
 After that he seldom leaves his bed, becoming a sickly shade of green.
 The moral is, "Without a doubt, there is such a thing as too much order."